DopamineDriven/aws-ses-cdk/README.md

 ## Step 1

-- create a programmatic IAM user with the following FullAccess Policies
+- create a programmatic IAM user with the following FullAccess Policies via the AWS-CLI
   - AmazonS3
   - AmazonSES
   - AmazonSNS